Man Utd continue Pereira transfer negotiations with Flamengo

 The Brazilian featured for Ole Gunnar Solskjaer’s side in their warm-up games and scored one of the best goals of his career in the friendly against Brentford.

-He was an unused substitute for the 5-1 victory over Leeds on the opening weekend of the season, however, United are willing to let him leave.
+He was an unused substitute for the 5-1 victory over Leeds on the opening weekend of the season, with United willing to let him leave.
 A permanent transfer would be the preference but a loan deal with the option to buy would also be considered.

 Goal can confirm Flamengo are keen on taking the attacking midfielder and have proposed a loan with the option to make it permanent at the end of the season.
 It is understood discussions are ongoing, with United keen to secure a loan fee as the two clubs negotiate over the proposed figure.